OpenPrinting/cups-browsed/README.md

   several print dialogs use old CUPS APIs and therefore require permanent local queues to see such printers.

-- Auto-discover shared printers on remote CUPS servers running CUPS 1.5.x or older via legacy CUPS browsing.
-This is intended for settings with print servers running long-term-support enterprise distributions.

-- Broadcast shared local printers using legacy CUPS browsing (of CUPS 1.5.x) for settings with printing clients running long-term-support enterprise distributions.

 - Creating printer clusters where jobs are printed to one single queue and get automatically passed on to a suitable member printer.